ClutchEngineering/slipstream/Sources/Slipstream/Documentation.docc/Guides/SlipstreamForWebDevelopers.md

 ## The elements of Slipstream

 Modeling after [the W3C specification](https://html.spec.whatwg.org/multipage/semantics.html#semantics),
-provided below is an organized table of W3C HTML tags and their equivalent Slipstream tags.
+provided below is an organized table of W3C HTML tags and their equivalent Slipstream views.

 ### The document element